 Abbreviations should be used sparingly – only where they ease the reader’s task by reducing repetition of long, technical terms.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter, use the abbreviation only.

-Trade names Chemical substances should be referred to by the generic name only.
+Chemical substances should be referred to by the generic name only.
 Trade names should not be used.
 Drugs should be referred to by their generic names.
 If proprietary drugs have been used in the study, refer to these by their generic name, mentioning the proprietary name, and the name and location of the manufacturer, in parentheses.
-Genetic nomenclature

 Standard genetic nomenclature should be used.
 For further information, including relevant websites, authors should refer to the genetic nomenclature guide in Trends in Genetics (Elsevier Science, 1998).

-All articles (except Comments, Replies, and Letters to the Editor) must have a structured abstract that states in 250 words or fewer the purpose, basic procedures, main findings and principal conclusions of the study.
+All articles (except Letters to the Editor, Replies, and Image Essays) must have a structured abstract that states in 250 words or fewer the purpose, basic procedures, main findings and principal conclusions of the study.
 Divide the abstract with the subheadings: Aim, Methods, Results, Conclusions.
-The abstract should not contain abbreviations or references.
+The Abstract should not contain abbreviations or references.

-Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion, Acknowledgments, Authors’ Contributions, Disclosures, References.
+Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion, and References.

 At the time of submission, each author must disclose and describe any involvement, financial or otherwise, which might potentially bias his or her work.
-The disclosure must be provided under the heading titled “Disclosures”, which should appear after the “Acknowledgments” section and before the “References” section.
+The disclosure must be provided under the heading “Disclosures”, which should appear on the title page.
+If accepted, the Disclosures section should be inserted after the Acknowledgments section and before the References section.
 The absence of any interest to disclose must also be stated.

 In the text, give the author’s name followed by the year in parentheses; for example, Smith (2000).
 If there are two authors use ‘and’, for example, Smith and Jones (2001); but if cited within parentheses use ‘&’: (Smith & Jones, 2001).
 When reference is made to a work by three to five authors, cite all authors the first time it occurs; subsequently, list the first author followed by et al. If there are six or more authors, cite only the first author and then use et al. For references to multiple sources, please list these in chronological then alphabetical order.
 In the Reference List, references should be listed in alphabetical order.

-In the Reference List, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
+In the References list, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
 References to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
-All citations mentioned in the text, tables or figures must be listed in the Reference List.
+All citations mentioned in the text, tables or figures must be listed in the References list.
 Full publication title should be provided.

-For those writing historical papers, please see more at https://www.chicagomanualofstyle.org/home.html
+For those writing History Papers, please see more at https://www.chicagomanualofstyle.org/home.html